docktie/docktie/readme.md

 ```
 $(basename $0)
 ```
 is the script name which works for symbolic links too.
-This makes maintenance easier and can be automated later when the enhancement issue "#1 (Possible decoupling of services handled)" is fully implemented.
+This makes maintenance easier and can be automated later.

-Now on the util kernel side, `utils/kernel/core`.
-This is also including files from it's config directory.
+Now on the utils kernel side `utils/kernel/core`, a corresponding config is also expected and sourced/included.
-So `utils/shell` has a corresponding `utils/kernel/conf/shell.conf`.
+So `utils/shell` MUST have a corresponding `utils/kernel/conf/shell.conf`.

 ## Utils Example
-For a concrete example, say you want to add a `postgres` util.
+For a concrete example, say you want to add a `psql` util located on `postgres` container/service.

 All you have to do is: